 She wore outfits with jewels long before almost anyone else did.
-There were a few people that attached a few jewels as a substitute where a pin was normally worn but nothing with up to two hundred like she wore.
-We think nothing of it when we see people wearing them or sequins and rhinestones which are a cheap substitute for the emeralds and ruby's.
+There were a few people that attached a few jewels where a pin was normally worn but nothing with up to two hundred like she wore.
+We think nothing of it when we see people wearing them or sequins and rhinestones which are modern substitutes for emeralds and rubies.
 She would come and practice archery** in the mornings at the downs where I lived when I was a little girl and she showed up often in her fine court dresses.
 Can you image doing archery practice wearing the above dress with those jewels on it?

-The was one of her spring dress and those are real leaves sewn into the dress but you should have seen her Summer ensemble.
+This was one of her spring dresses and those are real leaves sewn into the dress but you should have seen her Summer ensemble.
 It looked like she was wearing a jungle.

-Some of these were invented in only her and the head of the artist and then on canvas but no where else.
+A few of these were invented in only her head and the head of the artist and then on canvas but no where else.
 These were often impossible to make, or so they thought because they were just designs that were in defiance of the laws of physics but sometimes people would make these impossible fantasies and the queen would be impressed with their obvious skills.
-She sent to Italy and hired one designer/dressmaker who actually made something that she once fantasized once and thought nobody could possibly make.
+She sent to Italy and hired one designer/dressmaker who actually made something that she once fantasized about and thought nobody could possibly make.

 On the other hand Queen Elizabeth did make up a large number of dresses that were too outrageous to ever get painted which she wore in court but no where else.
-They never made it on to a painting.
+To my knowledge they never made it on to a painting.